King County to bail out Washington State Convention Center expansion with possible $100 million loan

 Constantine called the loan “good and compelling public policy.”

 “We have an obligation to help our region compete for convention and visitor dollars,” he said.
-“King County will be fully repaid from future lodging tax revenues, but the real benefit will come in the form of thousands of good jobs and growth opportunities for local businesses.”
+“Having gone four-fifths of the way here in financing and constructing this convention center, we need to see it through to completion.”

+He said he was “absolutely confident” the loan would be repaid, noting the hotel taxes to finance the project are already in place, “unless you believe no one will ever travel to Seattle or King County again.

+He differentiated between investing in the convention center and aiding struggling private businesses or even county services, like public transit.

 The convention center expansion project was to be funded by selling bonds, backed by hotel tax revenue — 9% in Seattle and 2.8% in the remainder of King County — to pay back the debt.